desmos-labs/docs/docs/04-validators/03-setup.md

 On Morpheus testnet, we are using `udaric` as the staking token and it will be the example below.

-We are going to use `udsm` as the staking token on Mainnet.
+We are using `udsm` as the staking token on Mainnet.
 :::

 #### Testnet: